terrencejames/Luxanna---Discord/README.md

 by Terrence James Diaz

+terrencejamesdiaz@gmail.com

 ## About

-Luxanna is a simple bot built in NodeJS that can respond to various commands in your Discord server pertaining to League of Legends info retrieved from the provided Riot API and *other entertaining things*.
+Luxanna is a simple bot that can respond to various commands in your Discord server pertaining to League of Legends info retrieved from the provided Riot API and *other entertaining things*.

+## Tech Stack

+- [Discord.io](https://github.com/izy521/discord.io) A small, single-file, fully featured Discordapp library for Node.js and browsers.
+- Node.js
+- [Request](https://github.com/request/request) Simplified HTTP request client.

 ## Usage

 A Discord bot can only be invited to a server that a user has the "Manage Server" permissions with.

+In order to make the bot work, you must have an auth.json file filled with:

+- A Discord Bot key (bot_token).
+- A Riot API key (riot_key).
+- The channel ID of the the main voice channel you wish to interact with (kappa_token).

 Version 1.1.0